RemyTek/foundation/README.md

 Foundation is a foundation to build mods on.

+## Known bug

+The example rotation is just to show what is possible.
+Until a specific bug is fixed, I would recommend running separate servers if you want to switch between instagib and not instagib as weapon pickups will be missing otherwise.

 ## New cvars

 * g_noSelfDamage <0|1> : default to 0.
 Toggle the player self damages